smansri/elevate_2025/README.md

 1. Clone this repository
     - This will also include Github Actions for the DaC portion
 2. Update your cline settings. look at the example_cline_mcp_settings.json can be found

+## What does the future hold aka going down the rabbit hold
+- integrate AIP?
+- include more actionable content - leverage secops-soar to push indicators, contain devices, build more complex hunting rules
+- more malware analysis with ghidra?